Sandhyo55/netlify-project-link/README.md

 ## 📄 Description

-This project was deployed using Netlify.
-The source code is not currently included in this repository.
+This project was deployed using Netlify. keen learner trying to learn coding